Klizzy/alfred-hide-my-mail/README.md

 1. Alfred 5.1 or later
 2. Active [iCloud+](https://support.apple.com/guide/icloud/mm9d9012c9e8/icloud) subscription
 3. MacOS 14.1 or later
-4. Your MacOS system language is supported by the workflow

 ## Configuration

-The workflow currently supports the following languages and config values:
-- English
-  - `EN`
-- German
-  - `DE`

-The default setting is `EN`.
-To change the language, open the Alfred Preferences, navigate to the `Workflows` tab, select the `Hide My Mail` workflow, and click on the `Configure Workflow` button.
-Here you can change the language setting to `DE` and save the configuration.
+You can change the keyword to trigger the workflow by opening the Alfred Preferences, navigating to the `Workflows` tab, selecting the `Hide My Mail` workflow, and clicking on the `Configure Workflow` button.
+Here you can change the keyword to your desired value.
+- The default keyword is `hide`.

 ## Why?